 - Fourteen private and two Veterans Affairs hospitals operate within Baltimore City, and multiple hospital systems have affiliated outpatient clinics that provide primary care.
 41,42 For example, Johns Hopkins University operates clinics both on its Baltimore City hospital campuses and through its affiliated Johns Hopkins Community Physicians, a physician group providing primary care across the state including three clinics in Baltimore City (a fourth clinic transitioned into an FQHC in 2020).
-43 MedStar Health runs seven primary care clinics, 44 and University of Maryland Medical Center operates one family medicine clinic in Baltimore.
-45 - There are six FQHC systems in Baltimore, running 24 service delivery sites in the city and a mobile van.
-Baltimore Medical System is the largest FQHC in Maryland, serving over 50,000 patients in the Baltimore area each year. - There are 17 school-based health centers (SBHCs) currently operating in Baltimore City schools.
-Eight of them are operated by Baltimore Medical System, seven by the Baltimore City Health Department, and one by the Rales Center, which is a part of Johns Hopkins School of Medicine. - Free clinics including the Esperanza Center and Shepherd's Clinic provide primary care for low-income or uninsured Baltimore residents.
+43 MedStar Health runs seven primary care clinics, 44 and University of Maryland Medical Center operates two family medicine clinics, two internal medicine clinics, and a pediatric clinic in Baltimore.
+45 - There are six FQHC systems in Baltimore, 46 running 24 service delivery sites in the city and a mobile van.
+47 Baltimore Medical System is the largest FQHC in Maryland, serving over 50,000 patients in the Baltimore area each year.
+48 - There are 17 school-based health centers (SBHCs) currently operating in Baltimore City schools.
+Eight of them are operated by Baltimore Medical System, seven by the Baltimore City Health Department, and one by the Rales Center, which is a part of Johns Hopkins School of Medicine.49 - Free clinics including the Esperanza Center and Shepherd's Clinic provide primary care for low-income or uninsured Baltimore residents.